Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 • Proof of winterization for cold-climate properties

-• Periodic property inspections (quarterly in some cases)
+• Periodic property inspections (every 7 to 30 days for some carriers)

 • Security systems or deadbolt locks to reduce theft risk